imbroisi/vscode-extension-react-component-creator-wizard/README.md

 ## Installation
 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for `React Component Creator Wizard`.
+3. Search for `React New Component Wizard`.
 4. Click `Install` to install the extension.
 5. Reload Visual Studio Code to activate the extension.